 - SSDs aren’t as susceptible to physical damage.
 Unlike a hard drive, SSDs have no moving parts, so there is a far lower chance that you can cause damage to it from a drop or other impact damage.

 Despite the rapidly growing popularity of solid-state drives, especially in gaming laptops, HDDs are still commonly used thanks to how cheap and accessible they are and the amount of storage you can get for a low price.

 Additionally, PC experts have a more extensive and reliable bank of knowledge regarding how HDDs function because they’ve been around for much longer than SSDs.

 Although you don’t necessarily need both types of storage for a gaming PC, dual storage setups are becoming much more prevalent in recent years.
-Today, most tech-savvy PC gamers opt to use an HDD and an SSD on the same computer and relegate them to different purposes.
+Today, most tech-savvy PC gamers use an HDD and an SSD on the same computer and relegate them to different purposes.

 Using a computer with this dual storage setup, you can achieve the most efficient, durable, and cost-effective solution possible for your enormous library of games and other assorted files.

-If cost isn’t an issue, then sure, you could purchase a giant stack of SSDs to blow through at your leisure.
+If cost isn’t an issue, you could purchase a giant stack of SSDs to blow through at your leisure.
 But unfortunately, the reality is that most consumers have to find a happy medium between cost and performance without sacrificing too much of either.

-To solve this issue, you should use your computer’s hard disk drive for mass storage of files you don’t use as often and a solid-state drive or two to store your games and more frequently-used files.
+To solve this issue, you should use your computer’s hard disk drive for mass storage of files you don’t use as often and a solid-state drive or two to store your games and more frequently used files.